jeremyButtler/freezeTB/README.md

   to do `make mac` on anything that is not freezeTB.
 All of these programs take sam files as inputs.

+You can build all the side programs with `make modules` or for static builds do `make staticmodules`.
+You can then install the modules with `make moduleinstall`.
+This will install all the listed modules and other less usefull programs and scripts.
+You can clean up the binaries afterwards with `make clean`.

 List of modules:

 - ampDepth: Makes the read depth tsv's that can be